lagerkoller/throng/readme/readmeThrongOSCDeck.txt

 Each bundle is separated from the next by 2 LF.

+To start from the command line, do the following:
+- cd to the folder of the jar file
+- java jar jarname.jar
+- optional arguments: -autoStart true|false -inboundPort port -outboundIp ip -outboundPort port -debug true|false

+Throng uses other libraries.
+Beware of the licenses.

 Version history

+v015
+added options for the start from the command line (see explanations above)

 v014
 fixed a bug where saving took ages.